 4. Admissions Checklist: The Admissions Checklist needs to be submitted with your application, only once.
 You will need to sign and date the bottom.

 6. Basic Skills Requirement: Demonstrated proficiency in written and spoken English and shall have taken an examination which has been determined by the Commission on Teacher Credentialing to meet the California Basic Skills Requirement (BSR).
 Applicants must submit proof of meeting the basic skills requirement in order to be scheduled for an interview.
-Proficiency is verified by submission of one of the following:
+Proficiency is verified by

 7. Subject Matter Competency: The candidate shall have demonstrated subject matter competency by the means appropriate to the credential sought.
 Applicants must either A) submit proof of meeting the subject matter competency or B) submit proof of registration for the required exams or C) proof that your Subject Matter Waiver Letter is in